Timothyvwees/Container_ostream/README.md

 This c++ header makes it possible to print every container in c++ in the quickest way using the << operator overloading.
 You can also print nested containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
 Currently only for c++17 and above because of the tuple printing using some c++17 features.
 If you dont need tuple printing you can use the Container_ostreams_no_tuple.hpp for C++11 and above which are without tuple printing. test code can be found in test.cpp.

 ## how to include
 All the overloads are in an all in one header file which is the hpp file.
-Simply include this file in an IDE or copy the code. this header does not include anything internally this must be done before including Container_ostream.hpp.For example
+Simply include this file in an IDE or copy the code. this header does not include anything internally this must be done before including Container_ostream.hpp.
+For example:
 ```markdown
   #include <iostream>
   #include <vector>